-3. To cultivate a more inclusive environment while helping students to understand and embrace cultural diversity and appreciate others.
+3. To cultivate an inclusive environment which helps students and families to understand and embrace cultural diversity and appreciation of others.

-4. To provide opportunities for new students and families to meet faculty, staff, and current students while transitioning to the changes associated with higher education.
+4. To provide opportunities for new students and families to meet faculty, staff, and current students.

 5. To provide employment, leadership, and learning opportunities for undergraduate students as orientation leaders.